Homegear/Homegear-Linux-Touch-Panel-08-DSI-Display-Driver/README.md

 - build it with: `dkms build -m HG_LTP08 -v 1.0'
 - install it with: `dkms install -m HG_LTP08 -v 1.0`

 After this, simply rebooting should make the driver work.
-In also needs the lines in config.txt and the dtbo file mentioned above to be installed.
+It also needs the lines in config.txt and the dtbo file mentioned above to be installed.

 The module can be removed from dkms with:
 `dkms remove -m HG_LTP08 -v 1.0`